Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

-Here $A_i$ and $t_i$ are the charge and time of each time bin.
-Figure \ref{ref:alpha_mt} shows a scatter plot of the pulse height {\sc versus} mean time for event signals from the NEO-6 crystal.
-Alpha-induced events are clearly separated from $\gamma$-induced events owing to faster decay times of the $\alpha$-induced events.
+where $A_i$ and $t_i$ denote the charge and time of each time bin, respectively, and $t_0$ denotes the start time of an event evaluated from the rising edge near the trigger position.
+Here, a 1.5\,$\mu$s time window from $t_0$ is used for the mean time calculation.
+Figure~\ref{ref:alpha_mt} shows a scatter plot of the energy {\sc versus} mean time for the event signals from the NEO-6 crystal.
+Alpha-induced events are clearly separated from $\gamma$-induced events owing to the faster decay times of the $\alpha$-induced events.
+Alpha rates are summarized in Table~\ref{table:LightYield} that are the selected alpha events using the mean time parameter for the measured energy greater than 1\,MeV as shown in Fig.~\ref{ref:alpha_mt}.